-The Protestant chaplain's offices are located at 333 Hastings Place.
+The Protestant chaplain's office is located in the First Evangelical United Brethren Church adjacent to the campus at 164 South Union Street.
 He is available each weekday for consultation with individual students or student groups.
 He arranges for discussions and forums and serves as spiritual counselor for those facing individual problems.